Learn / Guides / Dashboards guide

 Get a glimpse of the countries where your users are based and visiting from.
 Again, it includes recordings to assist you in digging deeper into your demographics.

-💡Pro tip: Take advantage of the filter functionality for a more focused Dashboard analysis.
+💡Pro tip: Take advantage of the filter functionality for more focused Dashboards analysis.
 Filters allow you to view only a specific group of sessions that match your filtering criteria.
 Customize your data based on the date (free on all plans) and path, session, and technology parameters available on paid plans.

 What these findings will tell you